CNES/EleFits/README.md

 In addition, exclusive features are provided to simplify the implementation of classical use cases.
 A few examples are given below.

-Strategies are predefined or user-defined list of actions to be performed automatically.
+Strategies are predefined or user-defined lists of actions to be performed automatically.
 Among strategies, compression strategies enables internal compression of image HDUs:

 ```cpp